 Tāmaki Makaurau experiences a subtropical climate.
-The region lies some 36 degrees of latitude south and a longitude of 175 degrees east.
-Summers tend to be warm and humid while winters are relatively mild, and many parts of the region only receive a few frosts each year.
+The region lies at 36°S and 175°E. Summers tend to be warm and humid while winters are relatively mild, and many parts of the region only receive a few frosts each year.

-The average annual rainfall across Tāmaki Makaurau is 1115 mm and an average annual temperature of 15.5 degrees Celsius.
-The influence of the coastal environment and the ranges to the west and south often generate sporadic very heavy falls.
+The average annual rainfall across Tāmaki Makaurau is 1115 mm and an average annual temperature of 15.5°C. The influence of the coastal environment and the ranges to the west and south often generate sporadic very heavy falls.
 Dry spells may occur during the summer months, but they are usually not long-lived.
 These dry spells influence decisions around changing fire seasons to and from Restricted and Prohibited seasons.